Colombia: Santa Marta & Eastern Andes

 Day 1: The tour commences at Barranquilla International Airport (BAQ) in the evening, from where we drive to our nearby hotel, have an introductory dinner, and get excited about the adventure to come!

 Day 3-4: We will proceed towards the fabled Sierra Nevada de Santa Marta, stopping first at low elevation to look for scarce Coppery and Red-billed Emeralds, the beautiful Black-backed Antshrike, monotypic and weird Rosy Thrush-Tanager, Scaled Piculet, smart Golden-winged Sparrow, and many more.
-We will drive uphill to our accommodation for the next two nights: the fantastic El Dorado Lodge!
+We will drive uphill to our accommodation for the next two nights: the great Mountain Lodge, situated very close to most of the endemics!

 Day 5: After some final birding, we will leave the Sierra Nevada behind and drive north-east to reach the arid Guajira peninsula, home of several endemics shared with nearby Venezuela.
 We will make some stops en route to look for some previously missed species of lower elevations and maybe some mammals like the beautiful Cotton-top Tamarin.
 With a great deal of luck, we might even find the locally very rare Lilac-tailed Parrotlet.
 Night in Riohacha.